 In 2016, Facebook gave all of its Oculus employees a copy of Ready Player One to inspire and motivate them, and the influence seems evident.

-It all starts in a sort of square: upon access, the user can choose his clothing and select one or more accessories (free or paid, obviously).
+It all starts in a sort of square: upon access, the user can choose his clothing and select one or more accessories (free or paid, of course).

 Once inside, users can use a builder to build their home, gym, any place to do business.